The Addams Family (1964 TV series): Writing

-The Victorian residence at 21 Chester Place in Historic West Adams, Los Angeles served as the primary basis for the Addams Family Mansion featured in the 1964 television series.
+The Victorian residence at 21 Chester Place in the West Adams District served as the primary basis for the Addams Family Mansion featured in the 1964 television series.
 Built in 1888, the house was used for exterior shots only in the first episode and in the series’ opening title sequence.
 The real structure was two stories high; for the series, a 30-by-40-inch photograph of the building was altered by a painter to add a third floor and a gothic tower.
 Although the Hall of Languages building at Syracuse University also served as creative inspiration for the fictional mansion, the physical reference for the televised exterior was the Chester Place residence.
 Over its lifetime, the house changed ownership several times, eventually becoming part of Mount St. Mary’s College.
 It was later demolished to make way for a recreational track.

 The Addams Family debuted at the same time as The Munsters, another black-and-white, macabre-themed family sitcom.
 To distinguish themselves from the competition, both shows avoided casting guest stars.
 John Astin argued in interviews that the two shows are fundamentally different, since the Munsters were physically monsters, but completely normal in every other respect, whereas the Addamses were normal looking, but highly eccentric.
 Despite this, the general public perceived the two shows as virtually interchangeable, and has continued to do so in the decades since they were both cancelled.

 While Charles Addams enjoyed the royalties from the show, and loved the theme song, he thought that the characters were "half as evil" as the cartoons.
 Addams rarely watched the show because he was usually away from home on Friday nights.